dotnet/maui/.github/DEVELOPMENT.md

 2. Install the released 6.0.2xx SDK as well:
    - https://dotnet.microsoft.com/en-us/download/dotnet/6.0
    > This is a known issue where we can't use rollback files from one SDK band in another. https://github.com/dotnet/sdk/issues/23402
-4. Clear your nuget cache:
+3. Clear your nuget cache:
    ```
    dotnet nuget locals all --clear
    ```
    > NOTE: this is going to contain the "stable" versions of the packages, so you will have to clear the NuGet cache when this feed changes and when .NET ships.
 The various `darc-pub-dotnet-*` feeds are temporary and are generated on various builds.
 These feeds my disappear and be replaced with new ones as new builds come out.
-Make sure to verify that you are on the latest here and clear the nuget cache if it changes:
+Make sure to verify that you are on the latest here and clear the nuget cache if it changes.
+4. If you're on Windows install [SDK 20348](https://go.microsoft.com/fwlink/?linkid=2164145)

 ### .NET MAUI Workload